ben-xD/google-calendar-bulk-delete/README.md

-# Delete calendar events
+# Delete calendar events - currently in progress
 Did you accidentally add lots of events to your google calendar?
 Tweak this script, to programmatically delete unwanted events.

-Modified from quickstart guide https://developers.google.com/calendar/quickstart/nodejs Ensure you have credential.json in project root

-If modifying these scopes, delete token.json.
-The file token.json stores the user's access and refresh tokens, and is created automatically when the authorization flow completes for the first time.
+Typed and promisified version of the Google Calendar NodeJS quickstart guide https://developers.google.com/calendar/quickstart/nodejs

+Getting started:
+- Currently, you need a credentials.json
+- You need to generate a token.json file by running `npm start`: contains your access and refress tokens
+- Programmatically choose IDs to delete

+// TODO
+Finish todos in index.ts
+Create a custom credentials.json for this library, using ClientID (without secret) add bad token checking: e.g. insufficient scope, expired token, corrupted token Custom search string, to search through descriptions of events, returning array of event objects Publish on NPM